survivejs/webpack-book/manuscript/building_with_webpack/01_source_maps.md

 ## Enabling Source Maps

 Webpack provides two ways to enable source maps.
 There's a shortcut field known as `devtool`.
-There's also a plugin that gives more options to tweak.
-We'll discuss the plugin briefly in the end of this chapter.
+There are also two plugins that give more options to tweak.
+We'll discuss the plugins briefly in the end of this chapter.

 To get started, we can wrap the basic idea within a configuration part.
-You can convert this to use the plugin later if you want:
+You can convert this to use the plugins later if you want:

 **webpack.parts.js**